Join HawkWatch International on September 27-29, 2019, at the 21st-annual Celebration of Flight at the Corpus Christi HawkWatch.

-Sky Kings Falconry was founded by Kevin Gaines in 2009 in order to answer a growing public interest in raptors.
-Kevin uses ancient techniques of falconry combined with modern methods to offer highly entertainingand educational programs.
-Much of these programs will take place ABOVE the audience and are sure toimpress and delight any crowd.
+Sky Kings Falconry was founded by in 2009 in order to answer a growing public interest in raptors.
+Educator Victor Lawrence uses ancient techniques of falconry combined with modern methods to offer highly entertaining and educational programs.

 Native American Blessing Ceremony